dcohen-dalton/csx/docs/_sources/assignments/2-riemann/riemann.rst.txt

 ----------------

 You will write a total of **eight** Java classes for the base assignment.
 Together, they will demonstrate three Riemann variations: Righthand Rule, Lefthand Rule, and Trapezoid Rule.

+See the `JavaDoc <../../_static/riemann-javadoc/package-summary.html>`_ for an overview of all the classes in this project.

 1. Create a Package Namespace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^